KBFEDE/LokiStart/README.md

 # LokiStart Project

-This powershell scripts meant to help you download and install all the mandatory software tools when they choose [CC23xx](https://www.ti.com/product/CC2340R5) the MCU based BLE (low energy bluetooth) chip designed and manufactured by [Texas Instruments](https://www.ti.com/).
+This powershell scripts meant to help you download and install all the mandatory software tools when you choose [CC23xx](https://www.ti.com/product/CC2340R5), the MCU based BLE (low energy bluetooth) chip designed and manufactured by [Texas Instruments](https://www.ti.com/).

 ## How to use
-1. Open the `LokiStar_release_vx.0.ps1` with VS Code
+1. Open the `LokiStar_release_vx.0.ps1` with VS Code or other editors.
 ```
 Note:
 - For release v2.0, you should change the USER_NAME to your own.